asmasonomics/asmasonomics.github.io/courses/2025-03-06_BABS4_Biochem_DataWorkshop3.markdown

 <span style="font-size:1.6em;">**BABS4 - Data Workshop 3**</span><br/>

 <p align="justify">
 Welcome to Data Workshop 3!
 This is the first of two RNAseq workshops as part of the BABS4 (66I) "Gene expression and biochemical interactions strand".
-If you're from the future and are completing Workshop 4,  <a href="https://asmasonomics.github.io/courses/BABS4_Biochem_DataWorkshop4_March2024">please follow this link to the correct material</a>.<br/>
+If you're from the future and are completing Workshop 4,  <a href="https://asmasonomics.github.io/courses/BABS4_Biochem_DataWorkshop4_March2025">please follow this link to the correct material</a>.<br/>
 The material below will cover many of the R commands needed to fully analyse these data.
 If you're feeling a bit rusty, <a href="https://3mmarand.github.io/R4BABS/r4babs4/week-1/workshop.html">please consult Emma's material from the BABS4 core data workshop in week 1</a>.<br/>
 </p>

 ### Introduction
 <p align="justify">
 In this workshop you will work on publicly available RNAseq data from wildtype <i>Haemophilus influenzae</i>.
-Remember, this bacterium is naturally competent.
-During stress, gene networks which regulate competence should be activated to help with survival in difficult conditions.<br/>
+This bacterium is naturally competent.
+During stress, gene networks which regulate competence should be activated to help with survival in difficult conditions.
+Remember, during this module you are interested in <b>HiGam</b> and whether it plays a role in a <b>non-canonical</b> competence response.
+In these two data analysis workshops you will study the <b>canonical</b> competence response - does HiGam have a role?<br/><br/>
-In their <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0217255">2020 paper, Black <i>et al.,</i></a> aimed to measure this competence response by switching happily proliferating <i>Haemophilus influenzae</i> in BHI medium, to a "starvation" medium called MIV.
+In their <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0217255">2020 paper, Black <i>et al.,</i></a> aimed to measure the canonical competence response by switching happily proliferating <i>Haemophilus influenzae</i> in BHI medium, to a "starvation" medium called MIV.
 They took RNA at multiple time points and had cultures in triplicate to assess the deviation in response and enable statistical testing.
 We will focus initially on the control (<i>t</i>=0 minutes in MIV; kw20-MIV0) compared with <i>t</i>=30 minutes (kw20-MIV2).<br/>
 </p>
 ![Hi experimental setup](/assets/images/2024-03-11_66I-DW3_Hi_exp_setup.png){:class="img-responsive"} <br/>
 <p align="justify">
 Hopefully this all sounds quite familiar!
 If not, after this morning, make time to watch the videos we've generated to support these two workshops.
 These are embedded below and on the VLE.<br/><br/>
-You can also download the introductory slides <a href="/assets/coursefiles/2024-03_66I/66I-DW3_introductory_slides.pdf" download>here as a PDF</a>.<br/>
+You can also download the introductory slides <a href="/assets/coursefiles/2025-03_66I_replacement_plots/66I-DW3_introductory_slides.pdf" download>here as a PDF</a>.<br/>
 </p>
 [Introduction to transcriptomics](#introduction-to-transcriptomics)<br/>
 [How has the data in this workshop been processed so far?](#data-processing-before-this-workshop)<br/>